From BR Bullpen

 - High School C.E.
 King High School

 - Born August 13, 1964 in Houston, TX USA

 Biographical Information

 Originally drafted by the New York Yankees in the fourth round of the 1984 MLB January Draft, Rather opted not to sign.
-However, he did sign after being taken by the Yankees in the first round of the secondary phase of the 1984 June Draft.
+However, he did sign after being taken by the Yankees in the first round of the secondary phase of the 1984 June Draft, with the signing scout being Stan Saleski.
 He had gone 24-2 with 241 K in 210 IP in junior college and had gone to the finals of the Junior College World Series.

 He began his professional career in 1984, going 0-4 with a 5.92 ERA in 13 games (five starts) for the Oneonta Yankees.
 Though he allowed only 34 hits in 38 innings while striking out 59 batters, he also walked 35 batsmen, or nearly one per inning.